kishan9999/simple-object-detector-using-keras-/README.md

 # Simple object detector using keras
 very basic version of custom object detection using pre trained model.

--Model can be trained using differenet pre trained model.
+--Model can be trained using differenet pre trained model.
--coordinate normlisation has been performed
+--coordinate normlisation has been performed
--Special relu activation is used instead of softmax for object detection -lower learning  rate is choosed
+--Special relu activation is used instead of softmax for object detection --lower learning  rate is choosed
--mse can be used for activation at last layer
+--mse can be used for activation at last layer

 # Implementation
 step 1: annote datasets (images) labelImg.exe software